tobster-de/TextEncoder/README.md

 These number encoding schemes use the digits 0 to 9 and the letters A to Z. The base (also known as latin 'radix') determines the number of unique characters used to represent the numbers.
-There is the `RadixEncoder` class that covers all of these bases (radizes).
+There is the `RadixEncoder` class that covers all of these bases (radices).

 **Base52, Radix52**